 The situation in 2000

-Most of the people lived in small cottages in the forest, although the district government was helping to prepare a settled town and market areas.
+Most of the people lived in small cottages in the forest, although the district government was building a central town and market area.
 Because of the lack of proper shelter, sanitation and hygiene facilities, the people in the whole community were still affected by malaria, fever, diarrhoea and other diseases.

 Khmer Rouge education

 The Khmer Rouge established their own education system, not least to support their ideology.
 They saw education as a way to manage and control society.
 In Anlong Veng, there was a formal primary school curriculum developed, including textbooks.
-These focused on strengthening the children’s knowledge, skills and attitudes in the ‘basics’, but also on producing and setting bamboo traps and mines; being aggressive towards ‘enemies’; and limited fighting skills.
+These focused on strengthening the children’s knowledge, skills and attitudes in the ‘basics’, but also on producing and setting bamboo traps and mines.

 Older children were sent to the front lines to set traps and mines.
 We heard about this first hand.
 The learning process was clearly designed to strengthen children’s skills to become full soldiers when they were 14, 15 or 16 years old.